untillpro/scm4j/scm4j-vcs-api/README.md

 - Locked Working Copy, LWC
 	- A separate folder used as a place to execute VCS-related operations which are need to be executed on a local file system.
 E.g. in Git it is need to make checkout somewhere before make merge.
 	- Named automatically as guid.
-	- Can be reused for another vcs-related operation by executing switch operation
+	- Can be reused for another vcs-related operation automatically
 	- Deletes automatically if last VCS-related operation left the Working Copy in corrupted state, i.e. can not be reverted, re-checkouted and so on
 - Lock File
 	- A special empty file which is used to lock folders.
 If a Lock File has exclusive file system lock then the according folder is considered as locked otherwise as free
 	- Lock way: `new FileOutputStream(lockFile, false).getChannel.lock()`
 	- named as "lock_" + folder name
 - Abstract Test
 	- Base functional tests of VCS-related functions which are exposed by IVCS.
-To implement test for a certain IVCS implementation (Git, SVN, etc) just implement VCSAbstractTest subclass.
-It is not neccesary to implement additional tests.
+To implement functional test for a certain IVCS implementation (Git, SVN, etc) just implement VCSAbstractTest subclass.

 # Using Locked Working Copy